SamsungLabs/gps-augment/README.md

 Also, longer training is crucial for learning with large-magnitude augmentations (we train for 2000 epochs with `N=3` and `M=45`).
 We have also removed the `Invert` and `Equalize` transforms for CIFAR models since they did not provide a significant improvement on a validation set.

-These modification allowed us to significantly improve the perfromance of WideResNet28x10 on CIFAR-100:
+These modifications allowed us to significantly improve the perfromance of WideResNet28x10 on CIFAR-100:
 |Model | CIFAR-10 | CIFAR-100 |
 |-------------|---------:|-------------:|
 |WideResNet28x10 + RandAugment (original)         | 97.3 | 83.3 |